simple-registry/simple-registry/doc/reference/configuration.md

 The queue does not have its own storage backend.
-Durable jobs are written to the **same backend configured for `[metadata_store]`** (filesystem or S3, whichever metadata uses), under a hardcoded top-level `_jobs/` prefix; the lock strategy is likewise inherited from `[metadata_store]`.
-There is therefore no job-queue-level backend, credential, prefix, or lock-strategy setting: the section accepts only the tunables below.
+Durable jobs are written to the **same backend configured for `[metadata_store]`** (filesystem or S3, whichever metadata uses), under a hardcoded top-level `_jobs/` prefix.
+There is no job-queue-level backend, credential, or prefix setting: the section accepts only the tunables below.

 > **An honest atomic create is required.** The durable queue is drained by
 > separate processes that serialise on leased claim keys created atomically